Rovey/icloud-imap-cleanup/README.md

 ## Important Notes

 - The script will create `config.json` with default values if it doesn't exist
+- Use `config.local.json` for personal settings that won't be committed to Git
 - Always test with `"dry_run": true` first to see what would be moved
 - Environment variables `IMAP_USER` and `IMAP_PASS` are still used for login credentials
 - The `whitelist.txt` file is still supported alongside the JSON configuration
 - Moved emails can be easily restored from the review folder if needed
+- Local config overrides take precedence over settings in `config.json`

 ## Troubleshooting